duckravel/Metadata/README.md

 # metadata

-> A project for voice metadata creation
+> A project for voice metadata creation.
+Metadata creation is always considered as a tedious work, as the speech recognition has applied in use in many industries, we found it's potential use in metadata creation.
+We used the Mozilla's speech recognition API to texualize voice and transform the text into metadata schema in the JSON-LD format.
+The codes contain the part of user study and prototype.
+Thus, if you are interested in how we do the voice to text, you can refer the [page] (https://github.com/duckravel/Metadata/blob/main/src/components/mictest.vue).

 ## Build Setup